miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 ACTION=="change", SUBSYSTEM=="drm", RUN+="/bin/su m --command='/home/m/.config/bspwm/bspwmrc'"
 ```

-## Bonus: Set a wallpaper and run Polybar
+## Bonus: Set a Wallpaper and Run Polybar

 After a new monitor is added it won't have any wallpaper by default.
 This is why in the
 configuration file after we setup our monitors we want to use some program such as